Dave-team/Knowledge-base/Project management.md

 - Keep a lessons learned document
 - Every project should end with a post mortem: what have we learned?
 What went well / what could have been done better?
 - Deliver things that are small and look ahead to see if anything requires per-work early on.
 This will uncover whether you’ll be blocked or not and it can pre-ampt future actions
+- Always ask yourself: what if the project failed.
+Please explain in 5-10 minutes how we would look back on it.
+This will really help seeing the identified and unidentified risks
+- If we had to actually complete this in two weeks, what would our approach be?

+## Project approach
+1. Define the problem
+2. Get the requirements (what do we need) in a requirements document.
+Split this between functional (what it should do) and non functional requirements (how it needs to be done).
+Requirements should be:
+- Clear
+- Complete
+- Concise
+- Achievable
+- Unambiguous (more people shouldn’t be able to interpret the requirements differently)
+- Verifiable (include measurable goals)
+- Prioritized
+3. Feasibility study (can we do it)
+4. Develop a business case (should we do it)
+5. Set up a kick-off meeting:
+- What are our goals for this project? (aka purpose)
+- Who are the stakeholders, and how to best get them involved?
+- What deadlines do we have to meet?
+- What roles will team members play?
+Does everyone know their role?
+- Have expectations been set clearly for everyone involved?
+6. Develop a charter.
+Goals / objectives, scope, approach, stakeholders, risks, constraints, acceptance criteria etc.
+7. Create a project plan with specific tasks, efforts, dependencies.
+This can be as simple as a Gantt chart with clear owners.
+8. Execution: From this plan, start with the priorities in scrum – kept within a PM tool
+9. Meet daily with the key stakeholders for catch-ups on progress and update PM tool
+10. Meet weekly with business stakeholders to update and change course where need be
+11. Keep an issues log / lessons learned document
+12. Testing / customer acceptance
+13. Closure of the project
+14. Review: what have we learned?
+What went well / what could have been done better?

+## Kanban
+Kanban is an agile methodology – things are separated by Backlog – In Progress and Done.
+It is about doing incremental development but unlike scrum, it focused on less meetings and less on deadlines.
+The Kanban cards should be users stories with a checklist to sign things off.
+The cards are ordered in terms of priority